Open Now — 24/7 Plumbing

 For instant clearing of soft clogs, dissolve 1/2 cup of baking soda down the drain pipe, followed by 1 cup of vinegar.
 The chemical reaction agitates the clog to help dislodge it.
 Wait 10-15 minutes, then pour a boiling water kettle to remove debris.

-Regular enzyme treatments can help prevent stubborn clogs from forming in your bathroom sink drain.
-By safely breaking down gunk and build-up, you can maintain free-flowing pipes.
+Regular enzyme treatments can be your secret weapon in preventing stubborn clogs from forming in your bathroom sink.
+By safely breaking down gunk and build-up, these treatments help keep your pipes flowing smoothly.

 Do Baking Soda and Vinegar Treatments